 Miranda Sheffield, shared she requested a zip code analysis at a previous meeting and was told it was something that could be done, but didn't hear anything about that today.
 She stated she supports cannabis businesses coming to the City of Pomona but feels there are some elements that need to be explored.
 She spoke about the impacts on the working-class community, land uses, and understanding the crime with more of a social equity lens.
-She read a letter aloud from community member Akia Avery (submitted for the record) regarding the cannabis zoning ordinance in District 6 and a parcel located at 2445 N. Garey Ave.
+She read a letter aloud from community member Nakeia Avery, regarding the cannabis zoning ordinance in District 6 and a parcel located at 2445 N. Garey Ave.
 Pomona, CA 90767.